 ADD/ADHD Tutoring Toolbox

 Once we gain a deep understanding of your child’s needs, we draw from our toolbox of research-based learning and cognitive strategies to develop a personalized plan.
 Your child’s tutor will guide them in how to identify lapses in attention and then redirect that attention.
-They’ll show your child how to use concrete strategies to support focus and restlessness, while also addressing the emotional obstacles to learning, including affect regulation, frustration tolerance, and distress tolerance.
+They’ll show your child how to use concrete strategies to support focus and resilience, while also addressing the emotional obstacles to learning, including affect regulation, frustration tolerance, and distress tolerance.

 Some of these strategies may include: